hilogames/HLSpriteKit/README.md

 A layout manager provides a single method (`layout`) to lay out nodes.
 It can be attached to any `SKNode` using the class category `SKNode+HLLayoutManager`.

-The only layout managers currently provided in `HLSpriteKit` are `HLTableLayoutManager`, for table-like layouts, and `HLRingLayoutManager`, for ring-like polar-coordinate layouts, but more are planned.
+Layout managers currently provided:

+* `HLTableLayoutManager`, for table-like layouts;

+* `HLRingLayoutManager`, for ring-like polar-coordinate layouts;

+* `HLOutlineLayoutManager`, for vertical lists (especially of text) indented in levels.

 Putting layout code in a third-party object (rather than in the `SKScene` or `SKNode` subclass) allows for easier re-use of common layout math.